Viva Las Vengeance: Release

+Commercial performance

+Viva Las Vengeance debuted at number thirteen on the US Billboard 200 selling 27,000 album-equivalent units in its first week.

 Critical reception

-Viva Las Vengeance was well-received by music critics.
-It holds an average score of 82 out of 100 on Metacritic based on seven reviews.
 Matt Collar of AllMusic described the album as a "declaration to everything sumptuously mythic, exultant, tragic, and...silly about loving and aspiring to be a part of the rock'n'roll world".
 Emily Swingle of Clash noted that "[the album] does knock out some definite singalongs", but also noted that "there is something missing beneath the veneer of theatricality".
 David Smyth of called the album "A classic-rock riot," and compared the guitar solos to Brian May.

-Edwin Mcfee of Hot Press described the album as "A love letter to rock’s golden era."
-Ali Shutler of NME, complimented the sound of the album stating, Panic! typically strive for precision and polish but with this album recorded live to tape...[it] sounds like it belongs on a jukebox rather than Spotify, but...Panic! strut between the worlds of new wave, rock'n'roll and punk with utmost confidence.
+Edwin Mcfee of Hot Press described the album as "A love letter to rock's golden era."
+Ali Shutler of NME complimented the sound of the album stating, Panic! typically strive for precision and polish but with this album recorded live to tape... [it] sounds like it belongs on a jukebox rather than Spotify, but...Panic! strut between the worlds of new wave, rock'n'roll and punk with utmost confidence.
 The Telegraph noted that "[while] originality has never been Urie’s forte, his pearly-white star power and finger-clicking showmanship ably make up for it."

-Despite positive critical reception, fan reception was more mixed.